fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 ---

-Only a few works explored LLMs for requirements engineering.
+Only a few works have explored LLMs for requirements engineering.
 However
 - Requirements engineering has a long tradition of thinking about and coming up with methods to describe stakeholder needs precisely
 - LLMs have natural language processing capabilities